Altronix/linq-network/docs/source/api/api_c/api_c_atx_net_connect.rst

 ============== ===========
 Parameter      Description
 ============== ===========
-atx_net        Main context of the LinQ Network Library passed to all atx_net routines. const char* ep String describing the endpoint the LinQ Network Library should connect to.
+linq_network        Main context of the LinQ Network Library passed to all linq_network routines. const char* ep String describing the endpoint the LinQ Network Library should connect to.
 ============== ===========